napnel/BlazorMLWebApp/README.md

 ## Note

-The development tool used is Visual Studio Code instead of Visual Studio.
+* The development tool used is Visual Studio Code instead of Visual Studio.
+* ML.NET does not seem to support blazor-wasm.
+Details are discussed in [this isssue](https://github.com/dotnet/machinelearning/issues/5375).
+(It is said that the problem can be avoided by splitting the project into several projects)